evaletolab/crypotools/README.md

 > **:fire: You must save the `chroot.debian image with the boot.sh script on your cold storage (USB key)**

-## import wallets from password manager in electrum
+## 4.Import wallets from password manager in electrum
-> It's important here to use a very strong password dedicated on all electrum applications (>=20 random chars must be placed on your pass manager).
+> It's important here to use a the strong password dedicated (generated) on all electrum applications (>=20 random chars must be placed on your pass manager).

 ### mount your jailrooted installation
 ```bash